splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 Hash seed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The hash seed method uses the FNV hash function applied to either a Trace ID (for spans and log records), or to the value of a specified attribute (only for logs).
+The hash seed method uses the FNV hash function applied to either a Trace ID for spans and log records, or to the value of a specified attribute, only for logs.
 The hashed value, presumed to be random, is compared against a threshold value that corresponds with the sampling percentage.

 To enable this mode, either: